theTryCatch/temp/README.md

-Certainly!
-Here are quotes from the messages for each of the themes identified:

-1. **Expertise and Knowledge:**
-   - "Thanks Lakshmi for always for your expertise knowledge and quick action when ever I reach out to you for ad hoc function in script you swiftly help with it." - Pradeep Kumar S
+Expertise and Knowledge:

+"Thank you very much for your support by understanding my requirements and providing the script and reporting function within very challenging period, and even it was sudden request for you.
+The script worked perfectly and the report function was also really helpful.
+By using your script, we could implement the risk remediation for global IBD/ICM and also maintain Japan IBD machines who still uses Office2016 within 1 week." - Mahoko Sasaki
-2. **Quick and Effective Problem-Solving:**
+Quick and Effective Problem-Solving:
-   - "Just wanted to shoot you a quick thank you for swooping in and saving the day with the broken certificate RFB automation.
-Your programming skills are seriously top-notch, and it’s always cool how you’re ready to lend a hand.
-Thanks for making our lives easier." - Pradeep Kumar S

-3. **Support and Mentorship:**
+"I want to thank Lak for the enormous effort he demonstrated in response to my request for assistance late on a Friday afternoon.
+It would take too long here to explain the details, so suffice it to say that I was very impressed with Lak's piercing focus and strong attention to resolving the core issue in a timely and elegant way.
+Leading with Exceptional Ideas is definitely a Value that Lak personifies thoroughly.
+Thank you!" - John Ebert
+Support and Mentorship:

+"I want to thank Lakshmi for his help in moving our Angular application to Webstack.
+He guided me whenever we were stuck.
+Thanks for the late evening Zoom sessions where you explained each step in detail about the missing pieces in our implementation.
+We have successfully onboarded our application now.
+Thanks a ton!" - Taresh Paul
-   - "I would like to thank Lakshmi for always being the supportive mentor whenever I needed guidance.
+"I would like to thank Lakshmi for always being the supportive mentor whenever I needed guidance.
 Thanks for having answers to all the questions I ask you and for being a go-to person." - Akanksha Sharma

-4. **Collaboration and Team Contribution:**
+Collaboration and Team Contribution:
-   - "Your contributions to the team’s efforts this year have been exceptional.
-Your innovation and hard work are greatly appreciated, and an important factor in the team’s success.
-Please know that your forward thinking and creative approach to problem-solving are valued by all." - Josh Levine

-5. **Innovation and Creativity:**
-   - "Hi Lakshmi, Congratulations on being awarded as the 'Most Engaging Person' for Brown Bag session on 'Different Compute offerings at Morgan Stanley.'
-Looking forward for your contribution to help make Brown Bag sessions more interactive in the future and help deliver brown bag sessions by your team." - Sandeepan Mishra

-6. **Professionalism and Reliability:**
-   - "Lakshmi is extremely helpful and professional on script development.
-Resolved script issues for me." - Johnson Wang
+"Just wanted to thank Lakshmi for his work on the ecr-prod portal.
+This portal is by far a big, big improvement from the antiquated TCM portal we use for creating/updating TCMs.
+Good job and keep up the excellent work!!!" - Mirza Ahmed